Suitable for small teams or larger groups, contact us for pricing

 - Object Role Stereotypes: a tool for seeing object behaviors

-- Control centers and collaboration styles: a tool for shaping collaborations where defensive behavior is needed
+- Control centers, collaboration styles and trust regions: a tool for shaping collaborations where “defensive” behavior is needed and specific tests are required

 - Design problem types: A tool for balancing priorities